roxma/vim-tmux-clipboard/README.md

 Things get messy when I need to copy lines of text from vim into tmux's clipboard, especially when multiple split-windows are opened.
-So I created this super simple plugin, which provides seemless integration for vim and tmux's clipboard.
+So I created this super simple plugin, which provides seamless integration for vim and tmux's clipboard.